criteo/consul-templaterb/README.md

 Compared to consul-template, consul-templaterb offers the following features:

 * Hot-Reload of template files
-* Bandwith limitation per endpoint (will soon support dynamic bandwith limiter)
+* Bandwidth limitation per endpoint (will soon support dynamic bandwidth limiter)
 * Supports baby sitting of multiple processes
 * Supports all Ruby features (ex: base64, real JSON/XML generation...)
 * Information about bandwidth

-The executable supports close semantics to Consul template, it also supports commands when files are modified and babysitting of multiple processes with ability to send signals to those processes whenever the files do change.
+The executable supports close semantics to Consul template, it also supports commands when files are modified and supervision of multiple processes with ability to send signals to those processes when the files do change.

 ## Installation

-You might either use the executable direcly OR use this GEM as a library by adding this line to your application's Gemfile:
+You might either use the executable directly OR use this GEM as a library by adding this line to your application's `Gemfile`:

 ```ruby
 gem 'consul-templaterb'